TEIC/oxgarage/README.md

 There are several ways to obtain these (see "Get and install a local copy" at http://www.tei-c.org/Guidelines/P5/),
 one of them is to download the latest release of both [TEI](https://github.com/TEIC/TEI/releases) and [Stylesheets](https://github.com/TEIC/Stylesheets/releases) from GitHub.
-Then, the Stylesheets' root directory must be mapped to `/usr/share/xml/tei/stylesheet` whereas for the P5 sources you'll need to find the subdirectory which holds the file `p5subset.xml` and map this to `/usr/share/xml/tei/odd`; (should be `xml/tei/odd`).
+Then, the Stylesheets' root directory (i.e. which holds the `profiles` directory) must be mapped to `/usr/share/xml/tei/stylesheet` whereas for the
+P5 sources you'll need to find the subdirectory which holds the file `p5subset.xml` and map this to `/usr/share/xml/tei/odd`; (should be `xml/tei/odd`).

 ###  without Docker